open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 Disable one or more settings panes vie extension point ids of _io.ox/settings/pane_

 <config>io.ox/core//pdf/enablePreconversionOnUpload=`<bool>`</config>
 Enable/disable PDF preconversion of office documents on file upload and when a new file version is added.
-Default is 'true'.
+Default is `true`.

 <config>io.ox/core//pdf/enableRangeRequests=`<bool>`</config>
 Enable/disable range requests support to fetch PDF rendering data in chunks.
 Default is 'true'.